Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Appendix

-Finally, we study performance as the number of logical qubits ($N$) in the CDCX circuits is increased, characterizing performance using two metrics -- the estimated pseudothreshold and the proportion of shots discarded (Fig.~\ref{fig:cdcxsim_scalinglq}).
-For each $N$, we find the range of noise scaling factors where the confidence intervals of the encoded and unencoded TVDs intersect-- this is marked as the pseudothreshold range.
-We also highlight the proportion of shots that would be discarded at $1\times$ the system error model, to give an idea of the shot budget needed with current device capabilities.
-As $N$ increases, we observe a decreasing trend in the estimated pseudothreshold, and an increasing trend in the proportion of shots discarded.
-Our results suggest that at larger system sizes, the physical error rates needed to see the benefits of encoding will be smaller, imposing more stringent demands on the hardware, and the number of shots required to get a reasonable sample size would increase.
-While the current device hardware is well below the pseudothreshold for the studied circuits, this lack of scalability points to a need to move from error-detecting codes like the [[4, 2, 2]] iceberg code to error-correcting codes like the [[16, 4, 4]] many-hypercube code for applications involving more logical qubits.
+Finally, we study performance as the number of logical qubits $N$ in the CDCX circuits is increased, characterizing performance using the estimated pseudothreshold (Fig.~\ref{fig:cdcxsim_scalinglq}).
+For each $N$, we find the range of noise scaling factors where the confidence intervals of the encoded and unencoded TVDs intersect and identify this as the pseudothreshold range.
+As $N$ increases, the depth of the CDCX ladder circuit increases, such that we might expect the need for lower error rates to see the benefits of encoding, ie. a decreased pseudothreshold.
+In simulation, we see a pseudothreshold range of around $5.8-6.4$ for $N=8$, $4.9 - 5.9$ for $N=12$, and $5.1-6.5$ for $N=16$.
+While the current device hardware is well below the pseudothreshold for the studied circuits, future applications involving more logical qubits may require moving towards error-correcting codes like the [[16, 4, 4]] many-hypercube code.